YC wants to let people invest in its startups through the blockchain

 He also made a case for why there should be more government involvement in how ICOs are run.

 “Do I think ICOs are silly, bordering on scams?
 Yes, they are,” he continued.
-“But, there are a few that are important, and the is blockchain more important than not… ICOs need to be regulated.”
+“But, there are a few that are important, and the blockchain is more important than not… ICOs need to be regulated.”

 The idea of using a new investment format — one that would potentially open up YC to a much wider pool of backers — wouldn’t necessarily represent a big shift for YC, which has big ambitions to become a much bigger operation, despite its almost exponential growth under Altman’s leadership.

-At the same time, it could mean working, for the first time, with investors who are not “accredited,” meaning high net worth investors — an idea that appeals to Altman.
-To date, Y Combinator has been associated with some of the most elite and successful startups of the world, as well as the most elite and successful venture capitalists, with early investors in the program including names like Sequoia Capital, SV Angel, and Yuri Milner of DST.
+At the same time, it could mean working, for the first time, with investors who are not “accredited,” meaning high-net-worth investors — an idea that appeals to Altman.

-The gap between this group of VCs and the wider world is big.
+To date, Y Combinator has been associated with some of the most elite and successful startups of the world, as well as the most elite and successful venture capitalists, with early investors in the program including names like Sequoia Capital, SV Angel and Yuri Milner of DST.

 YC has meanwhile continued to ramp up its accelerator activities.
-In addition to its core YC program, the organization has started to focus also on maturing startups through its later-stage Y Continuity Fund; it also runs an online, 10-weeks long Startup School that touches 3,000 startups at once, Altman said yesterday.
+In addition to its core YC program, the organization has started to focus on maturing startups through its later-stage Y Continuity Fund; it also runs an online, 10-week long Startup School that touches 3,000 startups at once, Altman said yesterday.

-Still, Altman has plain ambitions to back many more startups.
-Asked on stage if he planned to double the size of YC, which Altman had said last year it was his ambition to do, he smiled.
+Still, Altman has plain ambitions to back many more startups, and he wants to broaden access to them.
+Asked onstage if he planned to double the size of YC, which Altman had said last year it was his ambition to do, he smiled.
 “We’ve gotten significantly more ambitious in the last year . . .
 I think we can figure out a way to make a whole lot more startups happen and really help them.”

 Added Altman of the appeal of ICOs in particular, “People are watching their friends get really rich and it’s making them [frustrated and wanting to get rich, too].”